Keyboard shortcuts

 ccode init-config

-Creates the default user configuration file and prints its path.
+Creates a configuration file and prints its path.

-ccode init-config # Create config (fails if exists)
+ccode init-config # Create user config (fails if exists)

-ccode init-config --minimal # Create minimal config (Anthropic only)
+ccode init-config --minimal # Create minimal user config (Anthropic only)

 ccode init-config --reset # Overwrite existing config with defaults